openzfs/openzfs-docs/docs/Getting Started/Fedora/Fedora Root On ZFS.rst

         mkdir boot # Create the boot folder dnf install dosfstools
-        mkdosfs -F 32 -s 1 -n EFI ${DISK}-part1 # You should not need to change this echo PARTUUID=$(blkid -s PARTUUID -o value ${DISK}-part1) \
+        mkdosfs -F 32 -s 1 -n EFI ${DISK}-part1 # You should not need to change this
+        # If you want to use partition UUID's (more stable, but longer to type and slightly harder to debug)
+        echo PARTUUID=$(blkid -s PARTUUID -o value ${DISK}-part1) \
+           /boot vfat umask=0777,shortname=lower,context=system_u:object_r:boot_t:s0,nofail,x-systemd.device-timeout=1 0 1 >> /etc/fstab
+        # If you want to use partition LABEL's (less stable, but shorter to type and slightly easier to debug)
+        echo PARTLABEL=boot \
            /boot vfat umask=0777,shortname=lower,context=system_u:object_r:boot_t:s0,nofail,x-systemd.device-timeout=1 0 1 >> /etc/fstab
         mount /boot
         bootctl install # Install systemd-boot to ESP